joey-cybersec/cybersecurity-portfolio/README.md

 - Bacholour degree IT major in cybersecurtity (in progress)

 ## 🧠 Skills
-Python, , Wireshark, SQL, Execels,ComandPrompt
+Python, , Wireshark, SQL, Execels,ComandPrompt , understanding of cybersecuirty threats and protocol